mbaasy/docs/getting_started/google_play.md

 ![Step 1](/assets/images/play_store/service-account-1.jpg)

-Next step is to create a *service account*, click the *Create service account* button and read the instructions carfully.
+Next step is to create a *service account*, click the *Create service account* button and read the instructions carefully.

 It will guide to you to navigate to the *Google API Console* to create your *service account* there.